torenspb/eurotunnel/v19.10/README.md

-> :warning: **WARNING**:
+> :warning: **WARNING**
 > It is a very first version of the project that uses Terraform "remote-exec" provisioner to bootstrap software to the deployed instance.
 > Despite of the fact that it works perfect, using Terraform for instance provisioning is recommended only as a last resort option.
 > Using third-parties provisioner (configuration management systems) gives us more flexibility in configuration and that is what exactly Terraform recommends to do.
 > Please use the latest version of the project (that is using Terraform + Ansible integration) located within the main project directory.

 # Eurotunnel
 This simple Terraform script allows you to automatically deploy AWS EC2 instance and provision ready-to-use IPsec VPN along with Telegram MTProto proxy.